Finding a Good Financial Advisor

 Finding a good financial advisor takes work, but it’s not that complicated once you get down to it.
 In my experience, 75% of people who find a new advisor are working with one for the first time.
 They’re not firing their old advisor.
 Good advisors have strong client retention, so a great way to find one is a referral from someone you trust.
 Advisor referrals come from two main sources:

-• Clients: ask your friends, family, or colleagues in the same situation if they have an advisor they’d recommend.
+- Clients: ask your friends, family, or colleagues in the same situation if they have an advisor they’d recommend.

-• Other professional advisors: your CPA, estate planner, insurance advisor, corporate lawyer, etc. likely knows many good advisors.
+- Other professional advisors: your CPA, estate planner, insurance advisor, corporate lawyer, etc. likely knows many good advisors.
 Since they understand your financial situation they’re in a position to make a good recommendation.

 What services do you offer?

-There’s no strict definition of what constitutes “comprehensive”, but a a thorough advisor will ask about your background and current situation, understand your goals, learn your long-term plan for your money your money, create a retirement plan to guide future decisions, provide insurance advice, set appropriate savings targets, share tax planning suggestions, and will discuss your estate plan and charitable goals.
+Find an advisor who provides comprehensive financial planning and investment management.
+Many advisors offer both for a fee of 1% or less of the portfolio they manage.
+Avoid advisors who charge more, or the same, but offer minimal financial planning advice.
+There’s no strict definition of what constitutes “comprehensive”, but a thorough advisor will ask about your background and current situation, understand your goals, learn your long-term plans for your money, create a retirement plan to guide future decisions, provide insurance advice, set appropriate savings targets, share tax planning suggestions, and discuss your estate plan and charitable goals.

 What are your qualifications and credentials?